expresspigeon/blog/src/content/kb/account/account-plans.md

 If  you need to upgrade or downgrade your Marketing plan, open up the  "Marketing Plan" section, make a selection that fits your needs best and follow the prompts.

+If you upgrade to a more expensive plan, your current balance will be prorated, so you will not be charged an entire amount.
+If you are  down-grading to a less expensive plan, your current balance will carry forward.
+If you are downgrading to a Free plan, your remaining balance will be forfeited.

 ![](images//account/marketing_plans.png)